Best Running Headphones of 2025

 While wired headphones were the only option for a long time, most runners have migrated to wireless in recent years.
 Not having to deal with a cord between your phone and earbuds makes it easier to store your phone in a pack or carry it in your hand without worrying about getting tangled up.

 Still, wired headphones have their place.
-Since they don’t have their own separate battery, like wireless headphones, you don’t have to worry about keeping them charged.
-This is especially useful if running an ultra that exceeds a Bluetooth headphones’ battery life.
+Since they don’t have their own separate battery, you don’t have to worry about keeping them charged.
+This is especially useful if you’re running an ultra that exceeds the battery life of Bluetooth headphones.
 You can carry your phone with an external battery and listen to music to your heart’s content.
-But for most runs, the 10-hour battery life of earbuds like the Shokz OpenRun Pro 2 will be plenty.
+However, for most users, the 10-hour battery life of earbuds like the Shokz OpenRun Pro 2 will be more than sufficient.

 Bluetooth Headphone Battery Life and Charging

 The average battery of most Bluetooth headphones provides five to six hours of listening time.
 This will get the majority of people through most of their runs.
 If you regularly run longer than this and want reliable music for the entire duration, you’ll want a higher-end set of Bluetooth headphones with longer battery life.
-The 10-hour battery life of the JBL Endurance Peak 3 and Shokz OpenRun Pro 2 will get most people through most runs.
-That, or go with the tried and true corded headphones that will run off of your phone’s battery.
+The 10-hour battery life of the JBL Endurance Peak 3 and Shokz OpenRun Pro 2 are on the higher end of the battery range.
+Alternatively, opt for the tried-and-true corded headphones that will run off your phone’s battery.
 To help keep headphones charged, turning them off after use is important, and placing them in their case to be topped off can ensure you head out on each run with a full charge.

 Noise-Canceling Headphones

 One of the newer innovations with headphones is their ability to cancel ambient sounds.
-While this technology was initially available only on high-end, big, over-the-ear headphones, earbuds also boast the technology nowadays.
-Noise-canceling headphones are excellent in some situations, including airplanes and other places where you want to tune out the outside world.
-But they’re not always the greatest for running.
+While this technology was initially available only on high-end, large, over-the-ear headphones, earbuds also now boast this technology.
+Noise-canceling headphones are excellent in certain situations, such as airplanes and other places where you want to tune out the outside world, but they’re not always the best for running.

 Hearing your surroundings is essential for both trail running and road running.
 On the road, you’ll want to be able to hear cars coming up behind you.
-When running on a trail, it’s crucial to have situational awareness to hear other trail users coming, especially mountain bikers who are moving fast but generally making a fair bit of noise.
+When running on a trail, it’s crucial to have situational awareness to hear other trail users approaching, especially mountain bikers who are moving fast but generally make a fair amount of noise.
 Most trail users have had at least one frustrating experience of trying to pass someone with headphones in and cranked up who won’t move out of the way.
 Don’t be that person.

-If you want to wear noise-canceling headphones, consider running with just one of the earbuds so that you can hear and respond to your surroundings.
-The JLab Go Air Sport doesn’t have any noise-canceling technology, making it a good option for someone who wants to hear their surroundings while running.
-Bone-conduction headphones — like the Shokz OpenRun Pro 2 that don’t go in your ear — are also great for situational awareness.
+If you want to wear noise-canceling headphones, consider running with just one earbud so that you can hear and respond to your surroundings.
+The Shokz OpenFit Air lacks noise-canceling capabilities, making it a suitable option for individuals who want to remain aware of their surroundings while running.
+Bone-conduction headphones — like the Shokz OpenRun Pro 2 — are also great for situational awareness.

 Best Running Headphones - Running with the Jabra Elite 7 Active